 The impact of simplicity on your daily work can be demonstrated by a single exercise.
 Draw a line down the center of a piece of paper, dividing it into two columns.
 Consider the unique set of talents and desires you bring to work with you every day.
 If you could rework your role so it better leveraged your talents in support of your company’s goals, what would you spend your day doing that you’re not currently doing?
 In the left column, make a list of these new work activities and title it “Valuable Work.” which would make your productive at work

-Maybe your Valuable Work column includes “anticipate strategic threats” or “identify hidden marketplace opportunities.”
+Maybe your Work column includes “anticipate strategic threats” or “identify hidden marketplace opportunities.”
 Maybe it skews toward product development or new ways of selling those products.
 Just imagine how eager to contribute you’d be every morning if you had more time for the things you care about, and if you were wasting less time on the things you don’t.

 Speaking of, now ask yourself: “What current tasks occupy most of my time?”
 Check last month’s calendar and to-do lists to jog your memory, and be sure to list specific tasks — not general projects — and your role on that task.
 For example, write “run weekly staff meeting” instead of just “meetings.”
 Write all your answers in the right column and title it “Current Tasks.”